|Restrictions:||OU applicants only|

 - 1 recommendation letter from any OU professor

-Journey to China will offer the following two courses taught in English, both of which are approved for General Education credit.
+Journey to China will offer the following two courses taught in English, both of which are pending approval for General Education credit.
 You are required to take both courses in order to participate in this program.

 - OU Tuition & Fees - normal in-state or out-of-state rate (financial aid, scholarships and/or banked hours may apply)

-- Visa - ~$270 (information and guidance will be provided by your OU study abroad adviser)
+- Visa - ~$275 (more information and guidance will be provided by your OU study abroad adviser)

 There are also a number of scholarships available for study abroad students, including but not limited to the following: